igsr/gca_1000genomes_website/_faq/are-there-any-scripts-or-apis-use-1000-genomes-data-sets.md

 ---
-title: "Are there any scripts or apis for use with the 1000 genomes data sets?"
+title: "Are there any scripts or APIs for use with the 1000 Genomes data sets?"
 faq_tags:
   - bam
   - data-access